jacobalbert3/Jacob_Albert_Trellis_AI/README.md

 **Idempotency Rationale:**
 • **Payment Safety**: Uses `payment_id` as primary key to prevent duplicate charges - critical for financial operations
 • **Temporal Retry Safety**: When Temporal retries activities due to timeouts/failures, payment won't be charged twice because of key
 • **Database audit trail**: Each payment_id creates exactly one record in the database.
-If that order is cancelled, we can clean up those records as a followup
+If that order is cancelled, we can clean up those records as a followup (note this has not been done yet)

 **Unique Key Strategy Across All Tables:**
 • **Orders Table**: `id` (order_id) as primary key - prevents duplicate orders, ensures one order per unique identifier